dntoll/1DV408ExamplesHT2013/Lectures/Lecture 10/tests.md

 ## Testcase 1.1 Navigate to page ##
 1. Open new browser
 1. Navigate to page
-1. System shows empty cart and list of products with buy-buttons
+1. System shows empty cart and list of products with buy-buttons and price

 ## Testcase 1.2 Buy Product ##